-The Sencha green tea is a type of green teas as the name suggests, which aren’t fermented and therefore it keeps its fresh green color that is cultivated with a lot of sunlight.
+Sencha green tea is a type of green tea, as the name suggests, that isn’t fermented, and therefore, it keeps its fresh green color that is cultivated with a lot of sunlight.
 It is the most popular type of Japanese green tea.
-It dominates 80% of Japanese tea production and no one can escape having a cup of sencha if one’s in Japan.
-The refreshing flavor and balanced sweetness and bitterness are loved by everyone.
+It dominates 80% of Japanese tea production, and no one can escape having a cup of Sencha if they are in Japan.
+Everyone loves the refreshing flavor, balanced sweetness, and bitterness.

 Table of contents